 (Click The Image Below.)

 This depletion involves all of your body’s precious biochemical resources that allow you to recover and grow.
 The rate at which your body replenishes these resources is strictly limited.
 In fact, there is no amount of nutrition or supplements that will compensate for the depletion associated with over-training.
 The only exception to that rule would be if someone was using steroids or other growth-inducing hormones.
 These drugs are very powerful and significantly alter the chemistry of the body.
-This is why you will see many pro bodybuilders and athletes who are able to spend hours each day in the gym and continue to build muscle mass at a rapid rate.
+This is why many pro bodybuilders and athletes continue to rapidly build muscle mass, despite training for hours.

 It’s tough for me to determine whether or not you’re doing too many sets.
 I don’t know what type of condition you’re in or how progressive your training has been.
-If you’ve gone the past several months without any noticeable changes in your physique, there’s a very good chance you’re over-training.
+If you’ve gone the past several months without any noticeable changes in your physique, there’s a very good chance you’re overtraining.
 If that’s the case, you have an important decision to make.
 You’ll need to decide what’s more important to you: being in the gym all night or getting results.
-For me, that’s an easy question to answer because I love results, and there are so many other things I’d rather be doing than hanging out in the gym all night!
+For me, that’s an easy question to answer, I love results.
+Plus, there are so many other things I’d rather be doing than hanging out in the gym all night!